🔼The name Adonijah: Summary

 🔼The name Adonijah in the Bible

 When David is old (so old even that he needs the pretty Abishag of Shunem to keep him warm), Adonijah tries to make for the throne.
 He arranges an entourage of chariots and cavaliers, and fifty foot soldiers to run before him.
 He finds himself endorsed by general Joab and Abiathar the priest, who arranges a sacrificial ceremony by the Stone of Zoheleth, close to En-rogel.
-When Bathsheba informs David about Adonijah's doings, he orders his chosen son Solomon, Zadok the priest, Nathan the prophet, and Benaiah the assassin to Gihon and take care of business.
+When Bathsheba informs David about Adonijah's doings, he orders his chosen son Solomon, Zadok the priest, Nathan the prophet, and Benaiah the assassin to Gihon to take care of business.
 Solomon lets Adonijah live for the time being, but when David dies and Adonijah asks for Abishag of Shunem, Solomon orders Benaiah to kill him.

 🔼Etymology of the name Adonijah